“It is only through caring for one another, including the stranger, that we can really repair the world.” -Lexie, University of Maryland

 - Creates engaging resources for Jewish service learning and reflection.

 When Hurricane Katrina hit, Hillel provided the largest Jewish volunteer response, organizing and providing support for over 3,000 students and Hillel professionals to contribute thousands of hours of hands-on service.

 Through our international public service effort, Weinberg Tzedek Hillel, we are dedicated to transforming life on campus and in the community.
 Framed by the Jewish values of tzedakah (righteousness), gemilut chasidim (acts of loving kindness), and tikkun olam (repairing the world), Tzedek Hillel engages and empowers students to grow intellectually and spiritually, and to think creatively about social justice while bringing about meaningful social change.

 Since 2001, 85 Hillels across North America have recruited an amazing 51,722 bone marrow donors into Gift of Life’s registry.
 So far, their work has resulted in 1,661 potential matches and 240 transplants.
 That is 240 people with a renewed chance to live.

 A recent study by Public Religion Research Institute (April 2012) found that more than seven-in-ten American Jews say that tikkun olam (72%) and welcoming the stranger (72%) are important values.
 And nearly half (46% of the 1,004 survey participants), when asked which qualities are most important to their Jewish identity, cited a commitment to social equality.

-Weinberg Tzedek Hillel is generously supported by the Harry and Jeanette Weinberg Foundation, the Jacob and Hilda Blaustein Foundation, Repair the World, and various other sources.
+Weinberg Tzedek Hillel is generously supported by the Harry and Jeanette Weinberg Foundation, Repair the World and various other sources.